 Each of the four seasons has its own background sound which can further be divided into day and night sound.
-Thus, there are altogether eight different background songs for the time of the day.
+Thus, there are altogether eight different background songs for a day.
 Additionally, there are also short pieces for sunrises and sunsets.
 There's also a water background sound that occurs when the player is in the sea where any background music is muted.
 The background music further depends on the altitude of the player's position: if he is up on a hill or down in a valley, for example, the music will change.
 The player can therefore interact with the background sound and influence it.

-Examples: [Spring](#) , [Summer](#) , [Autumn](#) and [Winter](#) daytime themes.
+Examples: Daytime music found in [Spring](#) , [Summer](#) , [Autumn](#) and [Winter](#) .